writingmate/vibe-marketing/blog/ai-content-writer-prompt.md

 ### Writing Style

-- **First-person authorial voice**: Write as "I" and "my experience" to feel like advice from a real practitioner
+- **First-person authorial voice**: Write as "I" and "my experience" with AI tools and technology
 - **Direct address**: Talk to the reader as "you" and use friendly rhetorical questions
 - **Sentence length**: Keep sentences short to medium (under 20 words)
 - **Vocabulary**: Avoid rare or academic vocabulary; use accessible language